 Milagrosa- Canyon Trail is a 8.8 mile lightly trafficked out and back trail located near Tucson, Arizona that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking and horses and is accessible from September until May.
+The trail is primarily used for hiking and horses and is best used from September until May.
 Horses are also able to use this trail.

 One of our favorite warm weather hikes.
 It took us a few tries before we actually found the right trail.
 When you see the big rock/hill that splits the canyon, climb it and stay to the left.
 At the end you will find the first pool and waterfall.
 If you scramble up the rocks to the right of that waterfall, you will come to a deeper pool and bigger waterfall.